International Student Employment

 An F-1 / J-1 student may start work while the SSN application is being processed.
 Employers may reference Social Security Administration’s fact sheet, Employer Responsibilities When Hiring Foreign Workers which contains information on how to report wages for an employee who has not yet received an SSN.

 It is not required that students receive their SSN before they start work.
 However, the Internal Revenue Service (IRS) requires employers to report wages using an SSN.
 While you wait for your SSN, your employer can use a letter from us stating that you applied for a number.
 Your employer may use your immigration documents as proof of your authorization to work in the United States.
-Employers can find more information on the Internet at http://www.socialsecurity.gov/employer/hiring.htm.
+Employers can find more information on the Internet at https://www.socialsecurity.gov/employer/hiring.htm.

 Employers may contact the Center for International Education for any questions or concerns.
 While we cannot answer questions about specific students, we are happy to give general guidance on hiring and working with international students.